Yoann-86/Omazon/README.md

 Visit Omazon app [HERE](https://yoann-86.github.io/Omazon/#/) !

+You can use this connexion id :
+  - dave.lopper@mail.fr
+  - ilovereact

 🕒 Since the API is hosted on Render, please allow approximately 3 minutes after the first call for data to be fetched.
 This delay is due to the time it takes for the Render service to initialize and respond.

 ## License